ybogdanov/history-timeline/README.md

 # Ideas for improvement

+You can follow the issues link and subscribe for notifications so you'll know when the feature is ready, or there is some discussion.

-* Plot the most impactful historical events [from here](https://en.wikipedia.org/wiki/Timelines_of_world_history), so you can refer the events to the people lived at that time
+* #3 Plot the most impactful historical events [from here](https://en.wikipedia.org/wiki/Timelines_of_world_history), so you can refer the events to the people lived at that time
-* Possibly, we can also display some personal events right on the people's rectangles
+* #4 Possibly, we can also display some personal events right on the people's rectangles
-* Select a particular person so that her lifespan is zoomed 90% horizontally.
+* #5 Select a particular person so that her lifespan is zoomed 90% horizontally.
 In such way we can better inspect the life and its intersection with other people
-* Interactive overlay dialog that shows quick info of the person
+* #6 Interactive overlay dialog that shows quick info of the person
-* Hovering on a ruler can display a vertical cursor going down that highlights the people alive at that particular time; it may also show the age near every person at a point
+* #7 Hovering on a ruler can display a vertical cursor going down that highlights the people alive at that particular time; it may also show the age near every person at a point
-* We can show interactively how people relate to each other in terms of different generations
+* #8 We can show interactively how people relate to each other in terms of different generations

 Other ideas I've heard that I’m not really into, but curious to see the implementations: